-Dr. Amiya Prasad is highly respected Cosmetic Oculofacial Plastic Surgeon whose offices are located in Manhattan’s Upper Eastside and Garden City, Long Island.
+Dr. Amiya Prasad is a highly respected Cosmetic Oculofacial Plastic Surgeon whose offices are located in Manhattan’s Upper Eastside and Garden City, Long Island.
 Dr. Prasad has performed eyelid surgeries such as Blepharoplasty, bags under eyes, Ptosis surgery and Asian eyelid surgery for more than 30 years.
-He is committed to educate and inform through writing, with “The Fine Art of Looking Younger”, his highly acclaimed book and daily Q&A from patients all over the world via his YouTube Channel.
+He is committed to educating and informing through writing, with “The Fine Art of Looking Younger”, his highly acclaimed book and daily Q&A from patients all over the world via his YouTube Channel.
 Cosmetic Eyelid Surgery Specialist – Dr. Amiya Prasad

 It’s important to refrain from strenuous activity during recovery .
 Light activity is fine In general,

 Smokers beware.
-Healing time is significantly longer for those who smoke regularly and risk a higher rate of complications..
+Healing time is significantly longer for those who smoke regularly and risk a higher rate of complications.

-Revision Eyelid Surgery There are several factors which contribute to the changed appearance of your eyes.
+Revision Eyelid Surgery.
+There are several factors which contribute to the changed appearance of your eyes.
 I perform revision eyelid surgery in New York routinely for patients who are unhappy with results from other doctors.

-Specializing in oculofacial eyelid surgery in NYC, I can share with you the importance of properly performed primary surgery.
+Specializing in occulofacial eyelid surgery in NYC, I can share with you the importance of properly performed primary surgery.
 When revision work is necessary the “golden rule” is to restore the anatomy so that the eyelids look good and function well to protect the eye.

 You may have exposure of your eyes at night from lower eyelid retraction.
 You should be comfortable and confident in who you choose for your procedure.
-Besides eyelid surgery surgery, your options for fillers include hyaluronic acid fillers and platelet rich plasma (PRP).
+Besides eyelid surgery, your options for fillers include hyaluronic acid fillers and platelet rich plasma (PRP).

 Platelet rich plasma has helped our patients improve the appearance of fine lines, wrinkles and under eye dark circles.
 As opposed to using hyaluronic acid alone, I have found that combining hyaluronic acid with PRP to create better looking results.